 Growing New Hope Program

-In an effort to give back to our community and profession, Hope & Healing Counseling offers appointments at no cost to clients through our Growing New Hope – Counseling Intern Program.
-This allows us to reach more clients, offer free therapy services, and assist students in becoming professional counselors.
+In an effort to give back to our community and profession, Hope & Healing Counseling offers appointments either at no cost or a significantly reduced rate to clients through our Growing New Hope – Counseling Intern Program.
+This allows us to reach more clients, offer affordable therapy services, and assist students in becoming professional counselors.

 Our Counseling Interns are master’s level students working to complete their CACREP accredited graduate program.
 They are carefully selected to ensure the best care for our clients.

 If you are someone who would like the expertise of two to three therapists for the price of one; a therapist whose main focus is to learn the most up-to-date and effective theory and techniques; a therapist who has a growing passion and investment in their working and honing their skills; and affordable pricing options, working with a therapist intern is a great option for you.

 Interns are closely supervised by fully licensed therapists

 Interns always have one clinical supervisor, and often two: one clinical supervisor at the site they are interning, and often one clinical supervisor in their educational program as well.
 These supervisors are fully licensed and credentialed, and often have special training to become supervisors themselves.
 Interns review and consult with their supervisor(s) on all of their cases, which means that you are not only getting one therapist working on your case, but two or three therapists whose time, expertise, and investment are applied to working with you in therapy.